CheyneyComputerScience/CREMA-D/README.md

 ## CREMA-D Data Files

-This Directory holds files used in the paper:
+#### This Directory holds files used in the paper:

 Cao H, Cooper DG, Keutmann MK, Gur RC, Nenkova A, Verma R. CREMA-D: Crowd-sourced Emotional Multimodal Actors Dataset.
 IEEE transactions on affective computing.
 2014;5(4):377-390. doi:10.1109/TAFFC.2014.2336244.

-The collection of the videos is described in this paper:
+#### The collection of the videos is described in this paper:

 Keutmann, M. K., Moore, S. L., Savitt, A., & Gur, R. C. (2015).
 Generating an item pool for translational social cognition research: methodology and initial validation.
 Behavior research methods, 47(1), 228-234.

+#### License:
+This Crowd-sourced Emotional Mutimodal Actors Dataset (CREMA-D) is made available under the Open Database License: http://opendatacommons.org/licenses/odbl/1.0/.
+Any rights in individual contents of the database are licensed under the Database Contents License: http://opendatacommons.org/licenses/dbcl/1.0/

 ##### Text Data Files: